 The new rule: Mix prints (and pattern) and ground them

 I would not go so far to state that it would not work, actually it can work very well as Catherine Summer from Not Dressed As Lamb often demonstrates.
 Coming back to my mom’s fashion advice, the part I disagreed strongly with her was the advice not to mix pattern/prints.
-I love to mix pattern, and always did.
+I love to mix prints for a great look, and always did.
 I agree it is tricky too.The new fashion rule: mix prints and/or pattern. #fashion #trends Click To Tweet

 Stylist’s tips to get the leopard with floral print mix right